-Dress for success
+1. Dress for Success

 Wearing a suit on a plane will reduce your arm mobility and make you much hotter than you need to be.
-If you need to come off the plane looking professional, bring clothes to change into that way you can still maintain the look without suffering during the flight.
+If you need to come off the plane looking professional, bring clothes to change into – that way you can still maintain the look without suffering during the flight.

-Request the best
+2. Request the Best

 If your client is willing to pay for it, ask for first class to ensure maximum comfort.
 You’ll have more room to work and be around fewer people.
 Since first class is highly unlikely for most, make the best of what you have by requesting a few things in coach.

-Equip your trip
+3. Equip your Trip

 With the right equipment on hand, anything is possible.
 Here are some essentials to have while working in the air:

-- Laptop or tablet: This will obviously be your gateway to any documents you need to write, edit, or review.
+- Laptop or tablet: This will be your gateway to any documents you need to write, edit, or review.
 It’s hard to be productive on a smartphone, but you can do that too if need be.